-Katherine Jensen is a PhD Candidate in the Department of Sociology at the University of Texas at Austin, with a Doctoral Portfolio in African and African Diaspora Studies.
+Katherine Jensen earned her PhD in Sociology at the University of Texas at Austin, with a Doctoral Portfolio in African and African Diaspora Studies.
 She is a former Fulbright Fellow and P.E.O.
 Scholar.
 She is also a Graduate Fellow of the Urban Ethnography Lab, and an Affiliate of the Rapoport Center for Human Rights and Justice.

 Her work has been published in Ethnic and Racial Studies, Qualitative Sociology, Social Currents, City & Community, Contexts, and by the University of Texas Press.
 She has also published in The Huffington Post and Austin American-Statesman.